 I know I’m not alone when I say St Pancras station is one of my favourite London buildings.
 The Gothic Revival, Victorian masterpiece puts its (rather dull in comparison), rival London mainline stations in the shade.
 St Pancras was built as an hotel and train station in 1868 to a design by Sir George Gilbert Scott (1811-1878).

 The Midland Grand Hotel as it then was known was very luxurious when it first opened and boasted fireplaces in every room (although sadly not ensuite bathrooms, which contributed to its demise in the 1930s when it was closed).
 The centrepiece of the hotel was – and still is – its grand staircase and gold leaf wallpaper.
 When the building was taken over to reopen as the St Pancras Renaissance Hotel in the 21st century, the double staircase was restored to its former glory.
-Why not take a look on a visit to the Gilbert Scott restaurant and bar and gaze up at the starry vaulted ceiling.
+Why not take a look on a visit to the Gilbert Scott restaurant and bar and gaze up at the starry vaulted ceiling and its Neo-Gothic features.

 - St Pancras Renaissance Hotel, Euston Road, NW1 2AR.
 Nearest station: King’s Cross St Pancras.